Enable

 There are two ways of making a button disabled.

-THe following is disabled with aria-disabled="true"
+The following button is disabled with aria-disabled="true"